claretubs/pands-project/README.md

 ## **Analysis**
 ### ***Summary of Data***
 The summary of the data in the [text file][24] allows us to see the count of each column, average value, standard divation, minimum and maximum values.
+It generates an understanding of the range of data being reviewed.
+As the three different species are all joined together in this summary, the results may not be an accurate discription of each species used.
+A possible resolution to this problem is splitting the data into its sepearate species.

 - - - -